pinapelz/VTuberDiscordBot/README.md

 You may now run through the IDE or package and run as a shaded JAR file.

 For more infomation view wiki.

+*OnionBot is technically a second bot but it is there to provide for notifications when someone is live.
+It is fully optional to run